Noise-induced hearing loss: Hearing conservation programs

 Interventions to prevent noise-induced hearing loss often have many components.
 A 2017 Cochrane review found that hearing loss prevention programs suggest that stricter legislation might reduce noise levels.
-Giving workers information on their noise exposure levels by itself was not shown to decrease exposure to noise.
-Ear protection, if used correctly, has the potential to reduce noise to safer levels, but does not necessarily prevent hearing loss.
-External solutions such as proper maintenance of equipment can lead to noise reduction, but further study of this issue under real-life conditions is needed.
-Other possible solutions include improved enforcement of existing legislation and better implementation of well-designed prevention programmes, which have not yet been proven conclusively to be effective.
-The implications is that further research could affect conclusions reached.
+Giving workers information on their noise exposure levels by itself was not shown to decrease noise exposure.
+Ear protection, if used correctly, could reduce noise to safer levels, but does not necessarily prevent hearing loss.
+External solutions, such as proper equipment maintenance, can reduce noise, but further study of this issue under real-life conditions is needed.
+Other possible solutions include improved enforcement of existing legislation and better implementation of well-designed prevention programmes, which have not yet been proven to be effective.
+The implications are that further research could affect conclusions reached.

-Several hearing conservation programs have been developed to educate a variety of audiences about the dangers of NIHL and how to prevent it.
-Dangerous Decibels aims to significantly reduce the prevalence of noise induced hearing loss and tinnitus through exhibits, education and research.
-We're hEAR for You is a small non-profit that distributes information and ear plugs at concert and music festival venues.
-The Buy Quiet program was created to combat occupational noise exposures by promoting the purchase of quieter tools and equipment and encourage manufacturers to design quieter equipment.
+Several hearing conservation programs have been developed to educate audiences about the dangers of NIHL and how to prevent it.
+Dangerous Decibels aims to significantly reduce the prevalence of noise-induced hearing loss and tinnitus through exhibits, education, and research.
+We're hEAR for You is a small non-profit that distributes information and earplugs at concerts and music festival venues.
+The Buy Quiet program was created to combat occupational noise exposures by promoting the purchase of quieter tools and equipment and encouraging manufacturers to design quieter equipment.
 The National Institute on Deafness and Other Communication Disorders developed the It's a Noisy Planet.
 Protect their Hearing educational campaign to inform preteens, parents, and educators about the causes and prevention of NIHL.
 The National Institute for Occupational Safety and Health partnered with the National Hearing Conservation Association in 2007 to establish the Safe-in-Sound Excellence and Innovation in Hearing Loss Prevention Awards to recognize organizations that are successfully implementing hearing loss prevention concepts into their daily routines.